 - Causation: the defendant’s conduct resulted in injury to you

 - Damages: you suffered actual harm as a result of the defendant’s action or inaction

-Even if an accident seems straightforward, many details are involved in proving each element.
-To maximize your recovery, it’s critical to prove everything the defendant did (or failed to do) that resulted in harm to you and your family.
+Even if an accident seems straightforward, many details are included in proving each element.
+To maximize your recovery, it’s critical to demonstrate everything the defendant did (or failed to do) that provoked harm to you and your family.

 What’s the Deadline for Filing a Motorcycle Accident Lawsuit in Florida?

 When you’ve suffered injuries in an accident, you’ll have to file your lawsuit within four years.

 The deadline is two years to file a lawsuit to recover damages caused by the death of a loved one.

 It’s not unusual to have a government entity as a possible defendant—for example, if you were in an accident with a bus, if a road maintenance issue provoked your accident, or if there was a permit issue involved.
 If you’re suing a government body, you’ll have up to three years to file a lawsuit.

 (Keep in mind that government claims are subject to special rules and processes.
 It’s always a good idea to speak with a knowledgeable attorney before attempting to sue the government for negligence.)